LuminousCodeGH/registrate-tud/README.md

 ## Future Implementations

-* Telegram API integration for notifications
+* Integrate Telegram API for notifications as an alternative to sending an email
+* Add support for Linux and MacOS and instructions on how to set the script up on the respective platform
+* Implement marking courses as complete after the last exam has been passed

 ## Authors